bagisto/bagisto-docs/src/ai/introduction.md

 not complete a purchase without the shopper.
 Every generated text is applied by an admin, and every WebMCP tool ends in an ordinary storefront page where the person is still in charge.

-## Magic AI — generative AI built into your store
+## Generative AI (Magic AI) — built into your store

-[Magic AI](/ai/magic-ai) is a first-class Bagisto feature.
+[Generative AI](/ai/magic-ai) is a first-class Bagisto feature, shipped as the Magic AI package.
 Add an API key for any supported provider and you can:

 - ✍️ **Generate content** — product descriptions, page copy, and more from the admin editor.
 - 🖼️ **Generate images** — create product imagery from a text prompt.